 1.6.2 we may make a charge for trying to cancel or change the payment, whether or not we succeed.
 We will tell you the amount of our charges for this service at the time you request it.

 1.6.3 if you asked for the original payment to be sent in a foreign currency, we will convert it into sterling at the applicable exchange rate before we pay it back into your account.
 The exchange rate we use to do that may be different from the exchange rate applied to the original payment and so the amount paid back into your account may be less than the amount originally taken.

 2. Exchange rates.

-2.1 If you ask us to send the payment in a currency other than sterling we’ll use our standard exchange rate on the day of the payment and we’ll tell you or display online the exchange rate that will apply.
-To establish the current exchange rate before sending your international payment via our branch or telephone channel call us on 0845 3 000 000 or visit us in branch.
+2.1 If you ask us to send the payment in a currency other than sterling we’ll use our standard exchange rate for the payment (which may depend on the amount) on the day of the payment and we’ll tell you or display online the exchange rate that will apply.
+To establish the current exchange rate before sending your international payment via our branch or telephone channel call us on 0345 300 0000 or visit us in branch.
 If the payment is in a currency which differs from the currency of the recipient’s account, we cannot control any exchange rate applied by the recipient’s bank or any agent bank.

 3.1 If you ask us to make the payment in euro or any other EEA currency to a bank account in the EEA, Switzerland or Monaco you will pay our charges (including the charges of any agent bank we use) and the recipient will pay their bank’s charges.